kali/extropy/README.md

     * createdAt, updateAt [easy to medium]
     * support denormalization depending on other denormalized data [hard]
 * proxy features and consistency level
+    * provide a extropy.rc defining short cuts to run command against the proxy [easy]
     * proxy post-writes async: will return faster, but will be only "probably" consistent [medium]
     * warrant eventual consistency for proxied ops [medium]
     * proxy consistency level switchable request-per-request (inspiration form mongodb write concern) [harder]